pl3onasm/Imperative-programming/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-Note that if you want to use ```less```, you should add the -r flag (to keep the colors intact):
+Note that if you want to use ```less```, you should add the -R flag:
 ```
-ctest.sh myprogram.c | less -r
+ctest.sh myprogram.c | less -R
 ```
 You may also choose to redirect the output to a file, in which case the color codes will be removed automatically to render a plain text file:
 ```
 ctest.sh myprogram.c > results.txt
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Example output of the test script:
+An output example of the test script:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 <p align="center" width="60%">